As familiar as using HubSpot CRM as an outbound sales tool may be, how do you know if it’s actually serving your sales development needs?

 Stay with us as we go through 8 signs that you’ve outgrown HubSpot CRM, and are ready for a dedicated outbound sales platform.

-HubSpot’s CRM platform is relatively inflexible when it comes to mapping out your unique sales development process.
+HubSpot’s CRM helps guide your sales reps through the steps of the sales process, but falls short when mapping out the sales development process.
 Of course, HubSpot CRM does allow a degree of customization of features to suit your sales development team’s needs.

 However, as you grow and your sales development processes evolve to become more complex, you’re likely finding yourself wishing for more from your CRM.